What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 Early retirement will mean that we get to be even more active

-Without having to sit idle in front of a work computer for hours, I’ll get to enjoy the outdoors a lot more.
-I’ll get to write for fun when I feel inspired, including between 9-5.
+Without having to sit idle in front of a computer for hours at work, I’ll get to enjoy the outdoors a lot more.
+I’ll get to write for fun when I feel inspired and not work because I have to do it within the constraints of a 9-5.

 I want to completely work on fun projects that get me so excited that I can’t wait to get up from bed to get to them.
 There’s a lot that I want to do with this blog, but I keep it on hold because of time constraints.